 - A commitment to complete the learning programme within 12 weeks.

 - The opportunity to coach.
 You will be required to independently plan and deliver six hours of coaching.
-If you do not have riders to coach you must not enrol on the Level 2 qualification and should attend a Level 1.
+If you do not have riders to coach you should not enrol on the Level 2 qualification.

-- Access to the internet and a computer (see system requirements regarding accessibility).
+- Access to the internet and a computer.

 - Coaching insurance.